Alexander3717/ArticlePreviewComponent/README.md

 - Allow the user to close the toast either by clicking the button again or anywhere else on the page
 - Use subtle fade transitions for all visual changes

-Getting this working I learned the very basics of handling events (for achieving the above I tracked click, mouseenter, mouseleave and transitionend) and also got some practice with DOM manipulation using methods like querySelector, classlist.add, setAtrribute etc.
+Getting this working I learned the very basics of handling events (for achieving the above I tracked `click`, `mouseenter`, `mouseleave` and `transitionend`) and also got some practice with DOM manipulation using methods like `querySelector`, `classlist.add`, `setAtrribute` etc.

 ## Author